The Awakening Collective

 The Construct-Aware stage

 The Construct-Aware stage introduces a radically different relationship to shadow work.
 While psychological integration continues, there is recognition that even the "shadow" is a construct.
-Difficult emotions and impulses are seen as impersonal energetic patterns arising within awareness (and then along side awareness) rather than as personal failings requiring correction.
+Difficult emotions and impulses are seen as impersonal energetic patterns arising within awareness rather than as personal failings requiring correction.
 This does not mean bypassing legitimate psychological work, but it changes the fundamental relationship to what arises.

 Get Support